 What do you think?
 Let me know in the comments.

-7Twelve ETF Pie for M1 Finance
+7Twelve Portfolio ETFs and Pie for M1 Finance

 If you comb through the 7Twelve Portfolio website looking for specific funds to use in its implementation, you won’t find them.
 Israelsen wants to charge you $350 for that information.
 Below are my suggestions based on sufficient AUM and volume, and low fees whenever possible.